DenisMikhaylov/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/10-create-power-bi-paginated-report.md

 1. To open Power BI Report Builder, on the taskbar, click the **Power BI Report Builder** shortcut.

  	![Picture 32](Linked_image_Files/11-create-power-bi-paginated-report_image2.png)

+	*Note: if prompted to update to the latest version of Power BI Report Builder, click **Cancel** and proceed to step 2.

 1. In the Power BI Report Builder window, to create a new report, in the **Getting Started** window, click **Blank Report**.